 It costs £20 a year or £54 for a three-year card.
 You can buy one at any staffed ticket office or apply online.

 Cinema Exhibitors’ Association Card

 This card entitles you to one free ticket when you take the person you’re caring for to the cinema.
-You can apply for the card online, and all national cinema chains accept it.
+All national cinema chains accept it.
+You can apply for the card online.

-There are lots more free or discounted entry offers available to carers at museums, leisure centres and National Trust sites across the country, although they aren’t always advertised.
+There are lots more free or discounted entry offers available to carers at museums, leisure centres and National Trust sites across the country.

-Several local authorities also offer carers’ shopping, leisure and other discounts, Ask your local authority what extra support is available.
+Several local authorities also offer carers’ shopping, leisure and other discounts.
+Ask your local authority what extra support they offer.

 Where to get help and advice about benefits

-Claiming carers benefits can be complicated and you might need an expert benefits check to make sure you are getting the right entitlements.
+Claiming carer’s benefits can be complicated.
+So make sure you’re getting the right entitlements.